 \section{Empirical Settings: Subreddits, Fandom wikis, and Fediverse servers}

-We study online communities drawn from three settings---all the site of prior social computing work on governance and rules.
-Although most social computing studies focus on a single sociotechnical system at a time, we chose multiple systems to support a more general, comparative account of rulemaking.
+We study communities drawn from three settings---all sites of prior social computing work on governance and rules.
+Although most social computing studies focus on a single sociotechnical system at a time, we chose multiple systems to support a comparative account of rulemaking.
 Looking across settings allows us to consider how the design of systems might impact rulemaking processes.
-The three systems we selected each include distinct populations of online communities that are created and managed by community members (users) rather than platform owners: discussion communities (subreddits), peer production communities (Fandom wikis), and federated microblogging communities (Fediverse servers).
-Below we offer a brief introduction to each system and the ways each are governed.
+The three systems we selected each include distinct populations of online communities that are created and managed by community members (users): discussion communities (subreddits), peer production communities (Fandom wikis), and federated microblogging communities (Fediverse servers).
+Below we offer a brief introduction to each system and the ways each is governed.